mihirobendre/my-coe332-hws/homework06/README.md

 This project aims to provide functions to analyze data from The HUGO Gene Nomenclature Committee's gene dataset.
 By processing and analyzing this data, researchers and enthusiasts can gain insights into the distribution and characteristics of gene data, contributing to our understanding of human genomes.

 ## Folder Contents
+- `gene_api.py`: Contains the main /data and /gene routes for getting, posting and deleting data, as well as retreiving general and specific gene information.
-- `gcd_algorithm.py`: Contains the function for calculating the great circle distance algorithm.
+- `Dockerfile`: Contains commands for creating container.
-- `ml_data_analysis.py`: Contains functions for data analysis and processing, including `summary_stats`, `remove_nulls`, and `calculate_distance`.
+- `docker-compose.yml`: Contains instructions for composing the docker container, and starting/closing it.

-## Python Script Descriptions
-- `gcd_algorithm.py`: Includes a function for calculating the great circle distance algorithm.
-- `ml_data_analysis.py`: Utilizes the function from `gcd_algorithm.py` to compute distances based on specified parameters from the dataset.
-It includes the following functions:
-  - `summary_stats()`: Prints the mean and median of the dataset for a given list of dictionaries and key strings.
-  - `remove_nulls()`: Removes null values from a datasheet.
-  - `calculate_distance()`: Computes the distance using the function from `gcd_algorithm.py`.
+- `requirements.txt`: Lists required packages and versions.

 ## Obtaining Data
-- The dataset is sourced from NASA's meteorite landings dataset.
-It needs to be downloaded from NASA's website and copied to your personal computer.
+- The dataset is sourced from HUGO Gene Nomenclature Committee's gene dataset.
+It does not need to be to be downloaded from their website, as it is pulled and parsed using the `requests` and `json` libraries.

 # Running Tool in a Docker Container